 Site investigation updates

 The sites listed below are either currently under investigation or are where an investigation has been completed within the district.
 All relevant correspondence and information will be listed within each individual site listing.

-The fact that a site, or property/land contained within that site, are included on this website does not mean that they are 'contaminated'.
-Reference should be made to the official public register, which can be viewed at the Council's offices, to see if land has been determined as 'Contaminated Land' under the Environmental Protection Act 1990.
+The fact that a site, or property or land contained within that site, are included on this website does not mean that they are 'contaminated'.
+Reference should be made to the official public register, which can be viewed at our council offices, to see if land has been determined as 'Contaminated Land' under the Environmental Protection Act 1990.

-For details of the site investigation at Furnace Close, Cinderford please view:
+Details of the site investigation at Furnace Close, Cinderford: